 1. To clear all cached data in the device, go to Settings > Storage and USB > Internal Storage > tap Cached Data and confirm you want to clear all cached data.

-Now let’s take a look on how to do it for a specific app.
+Now let’s take a look at how to do it for a specific app.

 Clear cache on Chrome on Android phone or on any other app

-Let’s see an example of doing it to clear cache on Chrome in a Android device.
-The steps are similar for any other app.
+Let’s see an example of doing it to clear the cache on Chrome on an Android device.
+The steps are similar to any other app.

-2. You can use Recovery to wipe all cache data using Android clear cache bootloader.
-This will allow to do the Android clear cache at a partition level.
+2. You can use Recovery to wipe all cache data using the Android clear cache bootloader.
+This will allow doing the Android clear cache at a partition level.